devbrones/magisim/docs/obsidian/MAGISIM-NOTES/Marketing and Pitching/Pitching.md

 # Magisim
 ---

 - Making High-cost software available to consumers and hobbyists.
+CEM
 - Providing a playground to experiment and learn RF engineering as well as optics.
 - Intelligent design:
 	- Each tab is a Workspace and can hence be modified using the built in Workspace Editor.